TheGreatMcPain/TheGreatMcPain-overlay/app-emulation/README.md

 I've also added a `mingw` useflag to `wine-staging` which uses the `--with-mingw` configure option in wine to build some DLLs as Windows native PE files.
 [(Requires a mingw toolchain)](#setting-up-mingw-in-gentoo)\
-More info on this can be found in [Wine's 5.0 announcement.](https://www.winehq.org/announce/5.0)
+More info on PE DLLs can be found in [Wine's 5.0 announcement.](https://www.winehq.org/announce/5.0)

 By default `mingw` is off which will use `--without-mingw`.\

-## DXVK
+## DXVK ebuilds

 The DXVK ebuilds are based on [pchome's dxvk-gentoo-overlay](https://github.com/pchome/dxvk-gentoo-overlay).